RESEARCH STARTER

 To create a local area network with Ethernet cables, each computer must have a properly installed Ethernet port.
 An Ethernet port is a physical receiver for an Ethernet cable attached to the computer’s motherboard.
 A computer lacking an Ethernet port can have one installed.
 Alternatively, a temporary external Ethernet port may be installed through a USB slot.

 While computers can be connected directly from Ethernet port to Ethernet port, it is impractical to connect a large number of computers in this fashion.
 It would require each computer to have a massive number of Ethernet ports to support any type of large network.
-Instead, Ethernet-based networks require a hub.
-A network hub is a piece of hardware to which all the machines on the network are connected.
-This hub manages and directs all communication between the machines.
-Hubs often have large numbers of ports to allow multiple machines to exist simultaneously on the network.
-In modern networks, a router often acts as a network hub.
+Instead, Ethernet-based networks generally use a switch.
+A network switch is a hardware piece to which multiple machines on the network can be connected.
+This switch helps direct communication between machines on the network.
+Switches often have large numbers of ports to allow multiple machines to exist simultaneously on the network.
+In modern home and small-office networks, a router often includes a built-in Ethernet switch and wireless access point.

 Wireless local area networks are possible using Wi-Fi.
 Initially, these networks were so expensive to set up that they were used only in rare situations where wiring was impossible.
 However, with the increased prevalence of Wi-Fi and wireless routers, this networking option has become much more affordable.
+In 2024, the Wi-Fi Alliance introduced Wi-Fi CERTIFIED 7, reflecting continued development of wireless LAN technology for higher performance and lower latency.
 Wireless LANs allow any device within the network’s range to connect and disconnect simply by manipulating the settings on the device.
 They also allow users of mobile devices—such as smartphones, tablets, and laptop computers—to remain active on the LAN while moving throughout a facility.

 Why Use a Local Area Network?